 Today, a growing concern regarding PFAS is how they are spread through air pathways.
 PFAS are emitted into the air from manufacturing facilities or facilities that treat waste of products that comprise PFAS.
-Eurofins has pioneered sampling and analytical techniques to collect and analyse for these chemicals, to collect the information we need to keep the air around us safer.
-Such specific analysis requires unique and highly specialised equipment, often only found in research labs and academia.
-Eurofins maintains more of this specialised equipment than any commercial lab in the USA and is using it to develop techniques with the aim of closing some of the data gaps that currently exist in relation to PFAS.
+Eurofins companies have pioneered sampling and analytical techniques to collect and analyse PFAS from these sources, including soil vapour and stack emissions, and monitor ambient outdoor and indoor air for these chemicals, to collect the information we need to keep the air around us safer.
+Such specific analysis requires unique and highly specialised equipment, often only found in research laboratories and academia.
+Eurofins companies maintain more of this specialised equipment than any commercial laboratory in the USA and are using it to develop techniques with the aim of closing some of the data gaps that currently exist in relation to PFAS.

-The Total Oxidizable Precursor Assav technique is a chemical oxidation of PFAS precursors yielding measurable perfluorinated carboxylic acids.
+The Total Oxidizable Precursor Assay technique is a chemical oxidation of PFAS precursors yielding measurable perfluorinated carboxylic acids.
 The aim is to assess the "unknown pool" of compounds that, with time, may form other, more stable PFAS in the environment.

-Eurofins Environment testing laboratories developed LC-MS/MS analysis (Liquid Chromatography with tandem mass spectrometry for several classes of PFAS and have expanded both the list of PFAS and matrices analysed.
+Eurofins Environment Testing laboratories developed LC-MS/MS analysis (Liquid Chromatography with tandem mass spectrometry) for several classes of PFAS and have expanded both the list of PFAS and matrices analysed.
 These matrices include groundwater, soil and sediment, tissues, serum and foodstuffs, but have recently expanded to textiles and even the air one breathes.
-LC-MS/MS is a powerfu analytical technique that combines the separating power of liquid chromatography with the highly sensitive and selective mass analysis capability of triple quadrupole mass spectrometry.
-With these tools, Eurofins achieves industry leading detection limits: as low as partsper-trillion (ppt) detection limits for aqueous matrices and less than a part-per-billion (ppb) for solids and tissues.
+LC-MS/MS is a powerful analytical technique that combines the separating power of liquid chromatography with the highly sensitive and selective mass analysis capability of triple quadrupole mass spectrometry.
+With these tools, Eurofins achieves industry leading detection limits: as low as parts-per-trillion (ppt) detection limits for aqueous matrices and less than a part-per-billion (ppb) for solids and tissues.